esc/numba-frontend-talk/abstract.md

 Looking into the future, I will present potential opportunities for tools such as JAX, PyTensor and others to consume this form.
-This would establish the form as a common intermediary representation of the bytecode for any given minor version.
-This means that consumers would receive a computationally equivalent CFG representation irrespective of the Python minor version used.
+This would establish the form as a common intermediary representation of the bytecode This means that consumers would receive a computationally equivalent CFG representation irrespective of the Python minor version used.
 Ideally the Python minor bytecode version would thus be abstracted away leading to simplification for any tools attempting to consume a Python program in its